cucapra/node-llvmc/example/README.md

 The lexer.ts file contains the tokens and lexer that the calculator uses.
 The parser.ts file contains the parser.
 Neither of these files make use of node-llvmc.
 Both are based on the lexer and parser given in the Kaleidoscope tutorial, so for more information see the Kaleidoscope tutorial.

 ### ast.ts
+This file constains the Abstract Syntax Tree.
+The majority of our use of node-llvmc is located here, so to see examples of node-llvmc, this is probably the best place to look.

+To keep our example similar to the Kaleidoscope Tutorial, we also do not use the visitor pattern for code generation.
+Instead, each AST Node contains a `codegen()` method which generates code through node-llvmc.

+The main difference between our version and the Kaleidoscope tutorial is that some of our LLVM function calls are a bit different than theirs (i.e. different names or different parameters); however, they are similar enough that the reader shouldn't have too much trouble rectifying these minor differences.

 ### calculator.ts
 This is the driver for the calculator.